Josh6463/DSA-DOCUMENTATION/README.md

 such as kaggle or FRED or any other data repository site.

 ### Tools Used
-- Ms Excel for Data Cleaning [download here]
+- Ms Excel for Data Cleaning [download here](https://www.microsoft.com)
      - For Data Collection
      - For Data Cleaning
+        1. Data Manipulation
+        2. Data Munching
 - SQL Server ( for Querying and Analysis)
 - Power BI ( For Creating a report)
 - Ms Power Point ( For Presentation)